NUFE-AIAG/FGLIR/README.md

 Fine-grained Leaf Image Recognition

 ## Download
-dataset can be download in '....'.
+Dataset can be download in '....'.
 (Uploading in progress, 2 hours left)

 NOTE: The dataset is publicly available for non-commercial use.
 Please refer to Wang et al, Biosystems Engineering, 2020 if you use this dataset in your publication.